sajadahmadia/R_programming/clustering_imdb_reviews/README.md

 * fpc
 * lsa

-you can install a new package using:
+You can install a new package using:
 `````
 install.packages(package_name_with_double_quotation)
 `````